woossi0/suite/docs/usermanual/source/apps/plugincreate/action.rst

 Adding functionality
 --------------------

 #.
-This button as currently designed has no effect, so the next step is to add some functionality to it.
+This button as currently designed does nothing, so the next step is to add some functionality to it.

-   .. todo:: Does adding functionality not count as output?
-Why not?

    Open up :file:`DrawBox.js` for editing again.
 Find the ``addActions`` function and alter it to look like the following: